 as live with less anger and fear.

-who of which better equipped to handle the situation.
+creature, one who of which better equipped to

-it to protect the individual from having to
+who holds onto it to protect the individual

-its intentions are noble, it can only hold on
+Although its intentions are noble, it can only

-to so long.
-Eventually, the memories and feelings
+hold on to so long.
+Eventually, the memories

-symptoms which may not be recognized by the
+are body-based symptoms which may not be recognized

-survivor as having a root in the assault.
-Survivors
+by the survivor as having a root in the assault.